nickdnk/gatewayapi-php/readme.md

 # GatewayAPI PHP Library

 This library will allow you to integrate the **GatewayAPI.com** API in your project using modern PHP7 and an OOP structure.
-For full description of their API, error codes and so on, see: https://gatewayapi.com/docs.
+For full description of their API, error codes and so on, see: <https://gatewayapi.com/docs>.

 ### Prerequisites

-You need an active account at https://www.gatewayapi.com to use this library.
+You need an active account at <https://www.gatewayapi.com> to use this library.
-Once you have that, you need to generate an API key/secret pair under **API** -> **API Keys**.
+Once you have that you need to generate an API key/secret pair under **API** -> **API Keys**.

 ### Installation